durrantlab/autogrow4/tutorial/tutorial.md

     #
 ### 5) Custom Reaction libraries

-    AutoGrow assumes all custom scripts have been unittested by its creators.
+    AutoGrow4 assumes all custom scripts have been unittested by its creators.
 Please ensure all reactions and libraries are accurate before using this option.

     Unlike the other custom options, reaction libraries are stored in human readable json dictionaries;
         all other custom options use inherited class scripts.
-    These json files do not need to be incorporated into AutoGrow and thus require no restarting or copying of files.
+    These json files do not need to be incorporated into AutoGrow4 and thus require no restarting or copying of files.

     Reaction Libraries are stored in .json files and are dictionaries of dictionaries.
     The outer dictionary uses the reaction's name as the key and the subdictionary contiaining all information